timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 When these words first slammed into our eardrums like a pot thundering to the floor, we rejected them outright.
+Immediately,
-Immediately, we rejected the premise we believed the question was based on.
+we rejected the premise we believed the question was based on.
 After all, knowledge is power, right?
 Why would we want to forget what we know of the past?
-We then rejected the question itself as a distraction, opting to "delve deeper" and focus on its motivating problems.
+We then rejected the question itself as a distraction.
+Instead, we opted to "delve deeper" by focusing on the question's motivating problems.

 While not incorrect, the ironies would come months later, after the motivating problems were indeed firmly placed in our past.